 Medical Device Innovation Lifecycle

-From ideation to commercialisation and post-market activities
+From ideation to commercialisation.

 Early-stage research identifies unmet clinical needs and assesses the feasibility of potential solutions, laying the foundation for product-market fit.
 It involves gathering evidence on technical, clinical, economic and regulatory aspects, ensuring proposed products effectively address real-world problems.
-Early research reveals the competitive landscape, highlights potential risks, and uncovers manufacturing and market access challenges.
-Key practices for successful early research include systematic, comprehensive evidence gathering that follows best practices and international standards and prioritises reputable data sources.

 Ideation